The school’s overarching vision is

 - Student leaders via the EPHS sports and holistic leadership ladder, who demonstrate leadership skills and traits across subjects, groups, year groups, whole school and beyond.

-- Curricular and extracurricular growth: Provision in and outside the classroom to enhance cultural capital and experiences, underpinned by a bespoke programme of careers development and links with local, national agendas and growth sectors.
+- Curricular and extracurricular growth: Provision in and outside the classroom to enhance cultural capital and experiences, underpinned by a bespoke programme of careers development and links with the local labour market as well as local, national agendas and growth sectors.

 We view curriculum planning and design as Progression model.
 Our continued professional development and cross Trust collaboration allows us to be adaptable, responsive and share best practice.
 We are continually reviewing and adapting our curriculum through review quality assurance, self-evaluation and dialogue.